Programs and Initiatives

 To promote inclusion of undergraduates in research, there are several funding mechanisms that can help fund undergraduates of various background to get experience in conducting rigorous research.
 Such programs include the Chancellor’s Undergraduate Research Award , Summer Research Opportunity Program , and the LAS Undergraduate Research Initiative.

-Chancellor’s BRIDGE Psychology network aims to unite ongoing efforts to enhance diversity and inclusion in Clinical Psychology graduate training programs.
-The UIC Clinical Psychology program is among the first to join this important initiative.
-See the BRIDGE Psychology homepage for more information on this initiative, as well as resources for underrepresented students who would like to learn more about graduate education in Psychology.
+The UIC Clinical Psychology program is among the first programs in the country to join the BRIDGE Clinical Psychology Network.
+BRIDGE aims to unify Clinical Psychology training programs in an effort to enhance diversity and inclusion in graduate training.
+See the BRIDGE Clinical Psychology Network homepage for more information on this initiative, as well as for resources for underrepresented students who would like to learn more about graduate education in Psychology.